aws-neuron/aws-neuron-sdk/general/devflows/inference/dlc-then-ecs-devflow.rst

    :alt: Neuron developer flow for DLC on ECS
    :align: middle

 You can use the Neuron version of the `AWS Deep Learning Containers <https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-ecs-tutorials-inference.html>`_ to run inference on Amazon Elastic Container Service (ECS).
-In this developer flow, you set up an ECS cluster with inf1 instances, create a task description for your inference service and deploy it to your cluster.
+In this developer flow, you set up an ECS cluster with inf1/inf2 instances, create a task description for your inference service and deploy it to your cluster.
 This developer flow assumes:

 1. The model has already been compiled through :ref:`Compilation with Framework API on EC2 instance <ec2-then-ec2-devflow>` or through :ref:`Compilation with Sagemaker Neo <neo-then-hosting-devflow>`.

 2. You already set up your container to retrieve it from storage.

-.. _dlc-then-ecs-setenv:
+.. _inference-dlc-then-ecs-setenv:

 Setup Environment
 -----------------